 An electronic signature (or —as the cool kids are calling it— e-signature) is a way legal way to give or attain consent on electronic documents.
 Essentially, it performs the same function as an inked signature and an electronically signed document bears the same weight as a regular pen-and-paper one.
+They are often used as part of a contract template.

 Moreover, it can replace a handwritten signature in virtually any circumstance, as long as they are legally binding in the country it's signed.